vinogradova-lab/cell-type-specific-proximity-labeling/README.md

 1. Calculate Ratios per condition (example of one condition)
    - Each condition within each file was analyzed on its own, therefore each condition will have its own cutoff in the end.
-   - Example ratios of file CRW_B17A for condition iWAT_HF
+   - Example ratios of file CRW_B17A for condition iWAT_HFD
         - ratio_iWAT_HFD_cre+_1/iWAT_HFD_cre-1
         - ratio_iWAT_HFD_cre+_1/iWAT_HFD_cre-_2
         - ratio_iWAT_HFD_cre+_2/iWAT_HFD_cre-_1